Privacy Policy

 ChordSnap may process the following data when you use the scanner:

-In the default published configuration, ChordSnap uses OpenAI OCR for the best recognition quality.
+ChordSnap can use OpenAI OCR or Google Gemini OCR for cloud recognition.
 Images sent for cloud OCR are processed only to return chord text back to the app.

 ChordSnap can also use browser-based Tesseract OCR.
 In that mode, image recognition happens locally in the browser instead of being sent to the cloud OCR provider.